 Bank of America Keep the Change Savings Program: I don’t keep a lot of money on my accounts but just enough to keep the preferred customer status that comes with its own set of perks.
 Interest rates are on the ultra low end; however, I take advantage of their “keep the change” savings program that automates (for free) rounding of expenditures to the nearest amount and taking the difference and parking it on your savings account.

 Acorns: a pretty cool app that allows you to connect your card (debit/credit) and when used, transactions are rounded up to the nearest dollar with the difference invested in the stock market via low-cost index funds.
 The fee is $1/month or $12/year.
 I thought about using this app; however, I think at $12/year the fee is somewhat steep given the amount invested is relatively small.

 Peer to Peer Lending

-Lending Club: I’ve been investing with lending club for over 2 years and honestly I’m not impressed.
+Lending Club: I’ve been investing in lending club for over 2 years and honestly I’m not impressed.
 When I got started it took me months to deploy the cash and the returns have been less than stellar.
 I still have a little bit of money parked there but as I continue to get paid (interest and principal) I will be pulling out.
 I still think it’s a cool idea but has not met my expectations.
 Feel free to check it out if you’re interested.

 Evernote: This is where I keep my notes including blog posts, ideas, and drafts.
 It is a cross-platform app designed for note taking, organizing, and archiving.
 The app allows users to create a “note” which can be a piece of formatted text, a full webpage or webpage excerpt (chrome add-in), a photograph, a voice memo, or a handwritten “ink” note.
 Notes can also have file attachments.